raagin/django-filebrowser-multiple-images/README.md

+# Project is unmantained!

-# Add Multiple Images in Inline Model with Django Filebrowser
+## Add Multiple Images in Inline Model with Django Filebrowser

 Allow to add multiple images in django-filebrowser module if "image" field exists in inline model.